 main out is used for the main audio output signal.

-aux and cue out can be used for monitoring and recording, as well as for creating effect loops.
+aux and cue out can be used for monitoring and recording, as well as for creating effect loops and sending sync.

 usb can also be used for multitrack recording to a daw

 turn on the unit by flipping the power switch to the up position.